Kenny Shiels says goodbye to Kilmarnock before Morton entry

 "The plans I had for that club were immense," Shiels told BBC Scotland.
-"Where I wanted to take them, I had put so much effort into that and all of a sudden it has been taken away - that hurts.
+"Where I wanted to take them, I had put so much effort into that and all of a sudden it has been taken away -

 "I was really connected to that club.
 I loved the people and I loved the club.

 "This is a new love affair here at Morton, though.
 I am going to fall in love with the people here because that's what you do when you work with a club."

 He takes over from Allan Moore, whose three-year spell at Cappielow

 Morton have subsequently lost three more games - two in the league - to sit and a further four behind Dumbarton and Queen of the South as Shiels begins his attempt to avoid relegation.